-Also, since oral herpes may develop following routine dental procedures, dentists are in a position to offset the condition by prescribing preventive medications such as creams or pills before proceeding with treatment.
+Also, since they may develop following routine dental procedures, dentists are in a position to offset the condition by prescribing preventive medications such as creams or pills before proceeding with treatment.
 These drugs are started 24 hours before dental treatment and continued for two days afterwards.

 Diagnosis of oral herpes is straightforward and frequently based on visible signs or reported symptoms.
 However, when the patient is compromised or diagnosis is in question, a diagnostic smear or biopsy may be performed for confirmation.